Priyashuklalko123/Context-aware-6D-Pose-Estimation-of-Known-Objects-using-RGB-D-data/README.md

-# Code for our paper <a href="https://arxiv.org/abs/2212.05560"> "Context-aware 6D Pose Estimation of Known Objects using RGB-D data" </a>
+# Code for paper <a href="https://arxiv.org/abs/2212.05560"> "Context-aware 6D Pose Estimation of Known Objects using RGB-D data" </a>
 ###

 ###